sw2go/nodelink/readme-nodelink.txt

 git commit -m "initial setup"   ... commit but got 'origin/master', but the upstream is gone. (use "git branch --unset-upstream" to fixup) git branch --unset-upstream     ... an then git push -u origin master       ... did the trick   ( -u sets upstream )

+copy projects folder from C:\@githubsw2go\ngx-graph\projects to nlclient add the "@swimlane/ngx-graph" section to projects in angular.json add import { version } and version to environment.ts add allowSyntheticDefaultImports and following to tsconfig.json add "@swimlane/ngx-charts": "^10.0.0" to dependencies in package.json add "d3-dispatch" and following to dependencies in package.json add  "@angular/cdk": "~7.2.0" to dependencies in package.json

+add BrowserAnimationsModule to app.module.ts add NgxGraphModule to app.module.ts

 npm install @swimlane/ngx-graph --save